BaileyDay/WeathermanReact/README.md

 <p align="center">
  <img src="/ezgif.com-optimize.gif?raw=true" width="750px">
 </p>
-A small application built on the MERN stack to help me get a better grasp and understanding of working with the backend.
-Including API's and authentication.
+Front end web application built while at Digital Crafts, allows a user to put in any location and get an abundance of real time weather data.

 ### Built With